An Herbalist’s Salary and Career Opportunities

 • Proprietor or employee in an online store, selling herbal products, books, and supplies

-• Retail position in the health and beauty care (HBC) department of the health food store or an herbal store
+• Retail position in the health and beauty care (HBC) department of a health food store or an herbal store

 • Cooperative online store for local herb growers